Assistant Professor of Sustainability and Environmental Education, Director of Sustainability Leadership Semester

 Pontius, J., Parker, S. (2010, Jan.).
 Beyond field teaching: Local asset mapping for more meaningful environmental education.
 Wyoming Math and Science Teachers’ Conference, Casper, WY.

-Holistic Ecological Learning through Hunting, Gathering, and Fishing for Sustainable Food
+Place-based Learning through Hunting, Gathering, and Fishing for Food

 Transformational Learning in Residential Place-Based Higher Education

-Merry Lea is home to a number of innovative residential place-based education programs.
-The purpose of this project is to explore a broad spectrum of transformational learning outcomes created through immersion in such learning experiences.
-How do thoughtfully-built learning communities contribute to transformational learning?
+How do learning communities contribute to transformational learning?
 What are the impacts of time in solitude and reflective practice on learning?
-What is the role of creativity, the arts and humanities, in the re-visioning of relationships with self and others?
-How do residential transformational learning experiences influence participants’ practices of spirituality and perceptions of interconnectedness among humans and the land?
+What is the role of creativity, food, the arts/humanities, in the re-visioning of relationships with self and others?
+How do experiences influence practices of spirituality and perceptions of interconnectedness among humans and the land?